Rade58/r3f-post-processing/README.md

 better use leva to find right values

 # Uncomment all effects we did from Viggnete to DepthOfField to check performances

+Well, for author of the workshop it was good

+But for me it was different in terms of values that are displayed in performance monitor

+I didn't notice any drop in performances with my naked eye, but my laptop isn't that bad eather so I could see some drop

+In my case CPU values went up to 8, so they wen above 0 which they didn't for workshop author, **I also tested on bigger screen**

+I didn't have 60fps, more like 45, and author of the workshop had 60

+But also I played around with values more than him

+**IN FULL RESOULTION PERFORMANCES WILL DROP**

+**BIGGER SCREEN, LIKE TV, YOU WILL HAVE PERFORMANCE DROP, EXACTLY**

+**WHAT IS IMPORTANT THAT EFFECTS ARE BEING COMBINED AND OPTIMIZED**

+**PERFORMANCES REALLY DEPEND ON YOUR COMPUTER**